 AT The Bus delivers art as therapy to young people aged 7-18 in Oxfordshire and London in a purpose-designed therapeutic studio space on a double-decker bus.

 It offers art as therapy to support mental wellbeing, develop resilience, alleviate anxiety and boost the self-esteem of children and young people, something hugely valid at the moment.

-Historian Simon Schama agrees: “AT The Bus is a heroically wonderful project which deserves all our support,” he says.
+Or as Historian Simon Schama says: “AT The Bus is a heroically wonderful project which deserves all our support,” he says.

-Professor Mina Fazel, Professor of Child and Adolescent Psychiatry, Department of Psychiatry, University of Oxford adds: “If there was ever a time to care about the mental health of the most vulnerable young people in our communities, it is now.”
+Professor Mina Fazel, Professor of Child and Adolescent Psychiatry, at University of Oxford adds: “If there was ever a time to care about the mental health of the most vulnerable young people in our communities, it is now.”

 Artist Jenny Saville adds: “To be creative is to be free.
 AT The Bus helps children re-discover their habits of creativity.
 Making something from nothing that is theirs for life.”

 The exhibition opens on Saturday 18th September and runs until December.
 For more information visit zuleikagallery.com

 For more information on the charity go to www.atthebus.org.uk

 For Blenheim’s extensive event programme go to https://www.blenheimpalace.com